Everything is equal.

 “I’m a gleamer too,” We exchanged superiority induced smiles, “How’d you know about an Isaac sale?”

 “Made it up.”
 I removed my hand from the silver crab-claw shaped scanner.
-“Isaac people are so worried about brands that they miss what actually goes on.”
+“Isaac people are so worried about brands that they’re ignorant to what actually goes on.”

-“Uh-huh.”
-I didn’t care about manufacturing, the tech industry; a confirmation email appeared in the top right corner of my vision, the charge had cleared.
+“Yeah they’re idiots for sure.”
+The charge cleared, I knew because the notification for a confirmation email appeared in the top right corner of my vision.
 I squeezed my fingers together to delete it, cracked my drink, exited the store.

 It felt good to be back in the street, the thick of things, pedestrian traffic in Bridge City had a magma slow-crawl but looked a rainbow.
-No matter the color I chose for my veins I’d be able to find another like-minded individual immersed in a similar shine.
+No matter the color I chose for my veins I’d be able to find another like-minded individual immersed in a similar shine, the beauty, equity of mass-production at work.

-I passed cinderblock prism after prism, several stories to each, flat end facing the street; if a strong enough wind ever blew the buildings would go across, squash people instead of hitting one another into a domino tumble.
-Each was government owned, had blank-space auctioned in portions to the highest bidders; their eternal switching between different companies, pictures, slogans, campaigns left night no more than a concept.
+I walked past cinderblock prism after prism, several stories to each, flat end facing the street so if a strong enough wind ever blew the buildings would go across, squash people instead of hitting one another into a dominoesque tumble.
+They were all government owned, had their blank-space auctioned in portions to the highest bidders; their eternal switching between different companies, pictures, slogans, campaigns made night no more than a concept.

-Automatic doors slid shut behind me, I went to nod at my building’s security guard but his hands were twitching, head lolled to the side.
-I entered the elevator already on Social Media typing a message: ‘Good job.’
-I threw in a winking smiley face with its tongue out so he’d know I was joking; he read it without replying.
+Automatic doors slid shut behind me, I went to nod at my building’s security guard but he was distracted, hands twitching and head lolled to the side; I entered the elevator already on Social Media typing a message: ‘Good job.’
+After which I inserted a winking smiley face sticking its tongue out then sent the message his way; he read it without replying.

-I exited onto my floor, made my way to a door that clicked open when I got there and shut behind me.
+I exited onto my floor, made my way to a door that clicked open when I got there; the building’s cameras had facial recognition software integrated with its security system, visitors had to have approval by a resident before accessing any floor other than the ground level; my door shut behind me.

-Aside from essential living machines my living space had come with holographic furniture; light-blue outlines were projected from somewhere I could never find in their most efficient positioning, couch, chairs, potted plant in the corner, all able to be ordered and placed after a one time, non-negotiable fee.
+Aside from the machines my living space came fully furnished with a holographic default layout; light-blue outlines were projected from somewhere I could never find in their most efficient positioning, couch, chairs, potted plant in the corner, all able to be ordered and properly placed at tax-deductible rates.
 I had better things to spend my credits on.

-Volume increased as we made our way through the dim hallway to the dancefloor; I thought of how people always insist they see a light at the end of a dark tunnel; theirs couldn’t have been more beautiful than the million colors flashing where I was headed.
-I stepped through hotter than normal air and the constant underlying thrum of bass was suddenly accompanied by the screeches, whines, skips and beats of electronic music.
+Volume increased as we made our way through the dim, plain, straight hallway to the dancefloor; I thought of how people always insist they see a light at the end of a dark tunnel; theirs couldn’t have been more beautiful than the million colors flashing where I was headed.
+I stepped through hotter than normal air and the constant underlying thrum of bass was suddenly accompanied by the screeches, whines, skips and beats of electronically created music.

-Miles sprinted past Journey and I, directly into the throng of people all back and forthing together; he could always be located by a fist pumping above the sea of choreographed dance moves.
-Journey and I looked at each other, laughed, made our way to the bar that switched between colors as the minutes went by.
+Miles sprinted past Journey and I, directly into the throng of people all back and forthing together; he was easily located by a fist pumping above the sea of choreographed dance moves.
+Journey and I looked at each other, laughed, then shoved our way to the bar that glowed a different color every minute.

 The bar featured a touch interface; I tapped for two Purple Slugs.
-Journey’s fingers twitched, she was either posting on, or scrolling through her newsfeed but she’d frozen in a beautiful position, a photographer’s model; a robot appendage unfolded itself, dispensed the drinks into shot glasses raised from the counter.
+Journey’s fingers twitched, she was either posting on, or scrolling through her newsfeed but she’d frozen in a beautiful position, a photographer’s model; my eyes jerked to the robot appendage above the bar that unfolded itself, dispensed the drinks into shot glasses raised from the counter.

-She lifted her’s to lips, wiggled her perfectly illustrated eyebrows then threw her head back; the purple and green liquid illuminated its drop down her esophagus then sat, shining, in her stomach.
+She lifted her’s to her lips, said cheers with a wiggle of her perfectly illustrated eyebrows then tilted the purple and green liquid down her throat; I watched it illuminate her esophagus then sit, shining, in stomach.
 “Now my outfit doesn’t match.”

-I finished my own; she’d ordered too, clear liquid in shot glasses was in front of us, we drank: vodka.
+I finished my own; she’d ordered shots, clear liquid in shot glasses was in front of us, we drank: vodka.
 “That ain’t gonna fix your glow.”
 I coughed out.

 “I have a plan for that.”
 She ran her long fingernails atop my forearm, left goosebumps in her wake.